 But a microbiologist in Seattle has come under fire for claiming to have made one.
 He says he has administered it to others, including his son, who is a minor, and himself.
 He won’t say how many people he has injected altogether.

-Updated on 1/29/21: Stine was arrested on January 21, 2021 on federal misdemeanor charges of introducing misbranded drugs into interstate commerce, after authorities say he continued to peddle his purported vaccine despite multiple warnings.
+Updated on 1/29/21: Johnny T. Stine was arrested on Jan.
+21, 2021 on federal misdemeanor charges of introducing misbranded drugs into interstate commerce, after authorities say he continued to peddle his purported vaccine despite multiple warnings.
 He faces up to one year in prison.

 On Monday, March 2, in the early days of the coronavirus outbreak in the U.S., a Seattle man made a grandiose claim on his Facebook page: He said he had created a vaccine that could protect against Covid-19.

 That man is Johnny T. Stine, an entrepreneur and microbiologist.
 He later told KUOW he had downloaded the virus’s genome sequences from a Chinese database to create his "vaccine."
 Doing so "literally took half a day to design,” he said.

 Stine, 55, has faced backlash — from state officials and in online forums — for that Facebook post.
 Many have wondered why he would recklessly peddle an unlicensed substance when conventional scientists estimate a safe coronavirus vaccine won’t be on the market until 2021, at the earliest.

 Stine and supporters view him as a nonconformist, moving faster than the establishment to mitigate the virus’s impact.
 Others see him as a “snake oil salesman,” preying on fear amid a global health crisis.

 On Facebook, Stine said he would administer the supposed vaccine for $400 to the first 100 people to request it.